MathieuCharlesINRAE/Hackathon_NextFlow_Nov2020/README.md

 Does the SNP impact the surrounding sequence affinity with a TF ? (likelihood the TF will bind with this sequence)

 * Principle

 step1:
 We expect to find rSNP candidate in a 2kb window upstream of TSS start.
 We filter the SNP file, keeping only the corresponding SNP.
 (Bedtools intersect)

 step2:
 For each filtered SNP, we create ref and alt sequences correponding to SNP ref and alt base and its surrounding sequences (+/- 14bp)
 (Bedtools getfasta)

 step3:
 matrices download from existing database (TRANSFAC,JASPAR, HOCOMOCO) and preparation (PWM <-> PFM)

 step4:
 For each filtered SNP, we compare the ref and alt sequences to each TF matrices
-- does ref and/or alt sequence have a strong affinity with TF (putative TFBS)?
+Does ref and/or alt sequence have a strong affinity with TF (putative TFBS)?
-- does the SNP impact the putative TFBS ?
+Does the SNP impact the putative TFBS ?

 * inputs
     - Genome reference file: Fasta and annotation in GTF file